Bluedillydilly/Advent-of-code-2020/README.md

 ## Day Three -- File Line Reading and Modular Addition
 https://adventofcode.com/2020/day/3
 ### Part One
 Go through a file of `.`s and `#`s starting at the top left corner.
 Move rightwards and downwards with a given slope.
-Count the number of '#'s (trees) encountered.
+Imagine that the file 'tiles' infinitely to the right.
+Count the number of '#'s (trees) encountered to reach the bottom of the file.
+Answer is count of '#'s.
 ### Part Two
+Same as `Part One` but multiple slopes.
+Answer is the product of all the slopes.

 ## Day Four --